vmware/nsx-alb-datascript-samples-library/availability/header_persistence_akamai_true_client_ip.md

 Persistence can be easily done through REST/UI/CLI: https://avinetworks.com/docs/17.2/custom-http-header-persistence/ or through Custom Datascript below:

-Apply these scripts to the "HTTP REQUEST" & "HTTP RESPONSE" events appropriately , pools has to be selected for datascript.
+Apply these scripts to the "HTTP REQUEST" & "HTTP RESPONSE" events appropriately ,pool has to be selected for datascript.

 ```
 -- HTTP_REQUEST